-Daniel Spiegelman, 62, has served as a member of the Board since September 2020.
+Daniel Spiegelman, 64, has served as a member of the Board since September 2020.
 Mr. Spiegelman currently provides consulting services to various life sciences companies.
 Mr. Spiegelman has served as the interim Chief Business Officer of Recardia Therapeutics, Inc. since July 2020.
-From May 2012 to January 2020, Mr. Spiegelman was the Executive Vice President and Chief Financial Officer of BioMarin.
-Prior to BioMarin, Mr. Spiegelman served as a consultant to provide strategic financial management support to a portfolio of public and private life science companies.
+From May 2012 to January 2020, Mr. Spiegelman was the Executive Vice President and Chief Financial Officer of BioMarin, a biotechnology company.
+Prior to BioMarin, Mr. Spiegelman served as a consultant to provide strategic financial management support a portfolio of public and private life science companies.
 From January 1998 to May 2009, Mr. Spiegelman was the Chief Financial Officer of CV Therapeutics, Inc., a biopharmaceutical company.
 From July 1991 to January 1998, Mr. Spiegelman served in various roles at Genentech, Inc., (now a member of the Roche Group) most recently as Treasurer.
-Mr. Spiegelman has been a director and the audit committee chair of Myriad Genetics, Inc., a public molecular diagnostic company, since May 2020, and Tizona Therapeutics, Inc., a privately held company developing cancer immunotherapies, since May 2019.
-Mr. Spiegelman has been a director and the audit committee chairperson of Opthea Limited, a public biologics drug developer, since September 2020.
-Mr. Spiegelman has been a director and the audit committee chairperson of Maze Therapeutics, Inc., a private biologics drug developer, since October 2020.
-Mr. Spiegelman has also been a director and the audit committee chairperson of Jiya Acquisition Corp. since November 2020.
-Mr. Spiegelman was a director of a number of companies, including Cascadian Therapeutics, Inc. (formerly Oncothyreon, Inc.) from October 2008 until its merger with Seattle Genetics, Inc. in March 2018, Relypsa, Inc. from June 2014 until its merger with Galenica AG in September, 2016, Anthera Pharmaceuticals, Inc. from February 2010 to June 2014, Affymax, Inc. from October 2006 to June 2013, Omeros Corporation from December 2009 to June 2012, and Cyclacel Pharmaceuticals, Inc. from September 2004 to June 2012.
+Mr. Spiegelman has served as a director and the audit committee chair of Myriad Genetics, Inc., a public molecular diagnostic company, since May 2020, and Tizona Therapeutics, Inc., a privately held company developing cancer immunotherapies, since May 2019.
+Mr. Spiegelman has been a director of Opthea Limited, a public biologics drug developer, since October 2020.
+Mr. Spiegelman has been a director of Maze Therapeutics, Inc., a private biologics drug developer, since October 2020.
+Mr. Spiegelman was a director of a number of companies, including Cascadian Therapeutics, Inc. (formerly Oncothyreon, Inc.) from October 2008 until its merger with Seattle Genetics, Inc. in March 2018, Relypsa, Inc. from June 2014 until its merger with Galenica AG in September 2016, Anthera Pharmaceuticals, Inc. from February 2010 to June 2014, Affymax, Inc. from October 2006 to June 2013, Omeros Corporation from December 2009 to June 2012, and Cyclacel Pharmaceuticals, Inc. from September 2004 to June 2012.
 Mr. Spiegelman received a Bachelor of Arts degree from Stanford University and an M.B.A. from the Stanford Graduate School of Business.

-The Board and Nominating Committee believes that substantial experience as an executive officer in the pharmaceutical and biotechnology industries, including his financial expertise, qualifies him to serve on the Board.
+The Board and Nominating Committee believes that Mr. Spiegelman's substantial experience as an executive officer in the pharmaceutical and biotechnology industries, including his financial expertise, qualifies him to serve on the Board.